infosecchazzy/CSC842-Security-Tool-Development/README.md

 # CSC842-Security-Tool-Development
-This will be the palce for my tools
+This will be the place for my tools for the course